Call Today 310-453-1234

 Repair Medial Collateral Ligament Injuries at OrthoRegen

-The Medial Collateral Ligament (MCL) is a vital knee structure for providing stability to the knee joint.
+The Medial Collateral Ligament (MCL) is vital for stabilizing the knee joint.
 It is one of four major ligaments of the knee, along with the anterior cruciate (ACL), the posterior cruciate (PCL), and the lateral collateral (LCL) ligaments, all of which stabilize the knee.
-Other ligaments are often injured when the medial collateral ligament is injured
+When the medial collateral ligament is injured, other ligaments are often injured.

 MCL injuries also affect the meniscus.
-Since part of the MCL is attached to the meniscus, a tear of the meniscus can accompany an MCL injury.
+A meniscus tear can accompany an MCL injury since part of the MCL is attached to the meniscus.

 Spontaneous or Self-Healing Is a Consideration in Medial Collateral Ligament Injuries

-When a ligament in the knee is injured, the most common ligament affected is the medial collateral ligament (MCL).
-In general, the MCL is a very strong ligament.
-And it is pretty resilient when injured.
-In many circumstances, physicians will opt for non-surgical treatments, because they take into consideration the ability of the MCL to heal on its own.
+When a ligament in the knee is injured, the medial collateral ligament (MCL) is most commonly affected.
+In general, the MCL is a very strong ligament, and it is pretty resilient when injured.
+In many circumstances, physicians will opt for non-surgical treatments because they consider the MCL’s ability to heal on its own.

-An athlete with injury to their MCL often returns to their usual training or routine after just a few weeks.
+An athlete with an injury to their MCL often returns to their usual training or routine after just a few weeks.
 But is this the best course of treatment for an injured MCL?
-In this article, we will explore the injury and healing process of the knee and its MCL, and also examine whether a medial collateral ligament injury should just heal on its own or if this path allows for a weaker MCL.
-Also, does allowing the MCL heal on its own make one more susceptible to re-injury?
+In this article, we will explore the injury and healing process of the knee and its MCL.
+We will also examine whether a medial collateral ligament injury should heal on its own or if this path allows for a weaker MCL.
+Also, does allowing the MCL to heal on its own make one more susceptible to re-injury?

 The Self-Healed MCL vs the Pre-Injured State

-The MCL has a greater blood supply than the ACL one thing.
-And that adds to its greater ability to heal.
-However, studies have shown that even though conservative therapy for MCL injuries has been shown to be more effective than in ACL or even PCL injuries, the healed MCL remains weaker and less efficient than the ligament in its pre-injured state.
+The MCL has a greater blood supply than the ACL, which adds to its greater ability to heal.
+However, studies have shown that even though conservative therapy for MCL injuries is more effective than in ACL or even PCL injuries, the healed MCL remains weaker and less efficient than the ligament in its pre-injured state.

-The ligament heals by scar formation, which is an inferior type of healing, which results in less strength than in normal ligaments.
-And the weak ligament leads to ligament laxity and an unstable joint.
-Joint instability as the result of an MCL injury begins the process of arthritis.
+The ligament heals by scar formation, an inferior type of healing that results in less strength than in normal ligaments.
+A weak ligament leads to ligament laxity and an unstable joint.
+Joint instability due to an MCL injury begins the process of arthritis.
 The healing scarred ligament becomes longer and loose, which causes the joint to move and rotate differently.

-The abnormal movement alters how the knee can handle loads and pressures placed upon it.
-The instability allows for more sliding between joint surfaces, and decreases the efficiency of the muscles.
-That leads to disruption of the underlying cartilage and bone, and boosts overall degeneration.
-The result is the eventual formation of arthritis.
+The abnormal movement alters how the knee can handle loads and pressures.
+The instability allows for more sliding between joint surfaces and decreases the efficiency of the muscles.
+This disrupts the underlying cartilage and bone and boosts overall degeneration, eventually forming arthritis.

 An Injury to One Knee Structure Affects the Rest of the Knee

-Wear and tear, trauma type injuries, and anything else that affects one ligament of the knee, will affect the other structures of the knee.
-The MCL helps the knee to bend and twist correctly.
+Wear and tear, trauma-type injuries, and anything else that affects one ligament of the knee will affect the other structures of the knee.
+The MCL helps the knee bend and twist correctly.
 But when it is injured, those dynamics are changed.
 MCL injuries usually occur near where the ligament attaches to the thigh bone at the knee.

 The ligament attaches to a bony prominence called the medial condyle and assists in keeping the knee from hyperextending.
-When the MCL becomes weak and unstable, it starts a cascade of degeneration of the condyles.
+When the MCL becomes weak and unstable, a cascade of degeneration of the condyles starts.
 Since the medial condyle bears a lot of weight, the weak ligament boosts the wear on the bony condyle.
 And as the bone wears, the degeneration will also cause injury to the meniscus.

 The cycle then continues as these bony attachments continue to degenerate, because the attached ligaments will lose their tautness and become even more loose and weak.